taelorc/Yelp-API/README.md

         ```
         CATEGORY = "hotels"
         ```

-3.__Edit the name of the CSV output.__ Change the OUTPUT_FILE variable to what you want the CSV output file to be named.
+3. __Edit the name of the CSV output.__ Change the OUTPUT_FILE variable to what you want the CSV output file to be named.
     *_Example:_
         ```
         OUTPUT_FILE = "hotels.csv"